 - Speaker at the Victorian Women Lawyers seminar held in Law Week to provide advice about supporting Aboriginal women who have had contact with the criminal justice system.

-- Churchill Football/Netball Club Committee Member working and engaging with Netball Victoria and the Collingwood Netball Club regarding an Indigenous Round for 2018.
+- Churchill Football/Netball Club Committee Member working and engaging with Netball Victoria and the Collingwood Netball Club regarding an First Nations Round for 2018.

 Naomi was the Aboriginal Ex-Offender Employment Project Worker for Woor-Dungin’s Criminal Record Discrimination Project and was a presenter at the statewide Aboriginal Justice Forum held in December 2018, which resulted in the unanimous endorsement of their submission for reform.

 In 2019, Naomi presented testimony of her own lived experience around Criminal Record Discrimination at the Victorian State Parliament enquiry into Spent Conviction legislation, and arranged a series of community meetings.
 Her advocacy proved catalytic in persuading the enquiry to recommend a Spent Convictions scheme for Victoria.